Dedication and Determination

 Founded in 2016, Esteem Girls Inc. is emerging as a ground breaking opportunity for girls specifically those from under-resourced communities and minority girls in the Philadelphia metro area.
 Our inspiration to start such a program arise from the local statistics and national trends in STEM as well as the standardized test scores amongst female students in grades 3-8 from the School District of Philadelphia.
 These students scored dramatically lower compared to other students.

 Dance classes are fun, gym memberships keep your body fit.
-STEM memberships are fun, keep your mind active & fit, increases your aptitude and confidence in STEM.
+STEM learning is fun, keep your mind active & fit, increases your aptitude and confidence in STEM.
 This will follow your child through high school, college, and for a lifetime.

-Renee Harris- Founder & Executive Director, Esteem Girls Inc.
+Renee Harris- Founder & CEO, Esteem Girls Inc.

 Self-Esteem and Confidence